Level 1: Ephemeral Values

 Hashes (Sysmon)

-Passing file or object through mathmatical formula to create unique identifying number
+Passing a file or object through a mathmatical formula to create a unique identifying number.

-Change one bit in file and regenerate hash
+Change one bit in a file and regenerate the hash.

 SourceIp (Sysmon)